B3nedikt/AppLocale/README.md

 Reword.reword(rootView)
 ```

-If you have changed the texts of views in code, you need to update these
+If you use this approach and you changed the texts of views in code, you need to update these
 texts manually of course.
-Also should you use the application context somewhere to retrieve strings
-and inject it with a DI tool like koin or dagger, I would recommend wrapping it in your
-application class.

 ## App Bundle support